openbravo/openbravo.github.io/README.md

 wiki of Peoples Openbravo

 Welcome to Openbravo
-Ob-icon 25.gifIntroduction
+Introduction
 Welcome to the Openbravo Wiki.
 This site provides supporting documentation for the Openbravo Community, including people installing, configuring, using, developing or localizing Openbravo solutions.

-The current version of Openbravo is 3.0PR20Q2.
+The current version of Peoples Openbravo is 3.0PR24Q4.

 Featured Resources:

-Openbravo Commerce Release Notes
+Peoples Openbravo Commerce Release Notes
-Openbravo Web POS Configuration Guide
-Openbravo Web POS User Guide
-Openbravo Installation Instructions
+Peoples Openbravo Installation Instructions
-Openbravo Activation
+Peoples Openbravo Activation

 Documentation.gif Documentation